luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ⤴️ [_back to workshop material_](#workshop-material) -->

 ### Diffusion equation
-Let's start with a 2D non-linear diffusion example to implement both an explicit and iterative implicit PDE solver:
+Let's start with a 2D nonlinear diffusion example to implement both an explicit and iterative implicit PDE solver:

 dH/dt = ∇.(H^3 ∇H)